 These systems prioritize semantic relevance, clear structure, and trusted citations.
 Unlike Google, LLMs don’t rely on traditional ranking signals like backlinks or keyword density.
 Instead, they extract information based on clarity, contextual fit, and answer quality.

-To better understand how these AI-driven citations compare to traditional SEO link-building, take a look at How Are LLM Citations Different from Backlinks? where we break down the shifting role of trust and authority in generative search.
+To better understand how these AI-driven citations compare to traditional SEO link-building, take a look at how LLM citations differ, and how we break down the shifting role of trust and authority in generative search.

 LLMs Focus on Passage-Level Accuracy and Context